-When most people think of a drug detox, they think of getting clean and removing the toxic substance from the body.
-But an essential part of the detox process is actually feeding your body to replace lost nutrients.
+When most people think of a drug detox, they think of removing the toxic substance from the body.
+However, an essential part of the detox process is feeding your body to replace lost nutrients.
 A healthy body makes it easier to avoid a relapse and will make a world of difference during your recovery.

 Types of nutritional deficiencies